vatai/vatai.github.io/_pages/about.md

   image_circular: true # crops the image to make it circular
   more_info: #
 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page
 ---

 Research scientist at [RIKEN](https://www.riken.jp/) [Center for Computational Science](https://www.r-ccs.riken.jp/en/), [High Performance Artificial Intelligence Systems Research Team](https://www.riken.jp/en/research/labs/r-ccs/high_perf_ai_sys/index.html)

+# This is left from the template (ignore it!)

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.